Quad should stop driving wedges between regional countries, China says ahead of FMs meet | Law-Order

 - China

-Ahead of Quad Foreign Ministers’ meeting on Friday, China said on Wednesday that it was opposed to ''exclusive blocs'' to create bloc confrontation and the four-nation alliance should stop driving wedges between regional countries.
+Ahead of Quad Foreign Ministers’ meeting on Friday, China said on Wednesday that it was opposed to the formation of ''exclusive cliques'' to incite ''bloc confrontation'' and the four-nation alliance should stop driving wedges between regional countries.
 In November 2017, the US, Australia, India and Japan gave shape to the long-pending proposal of setting up the Quad to develop a new strategy to keep the critical sea routes in the Indo-Pacific free of any influence, amidst China's growing military presence in the strategic region.

-''We oppose exclusive blocs to create bloc confrontation,” Chinese Foreign Ministry spokesman Zhao Lijian told a media briefing here while answering a question on the Foreign Ministers’ meeting of the Quad - the Quadrilateral Security Dialogue comprising the United States, India, Japan and Australia in Melbourne on Friday.
+China “rejects creating exclusive cliques and inciting bloc confrontation,” Chinese Foreign Ministry spokesman Zhao Lijian told a media briefing here while answering a question on the Foreign Ministers' meeting of the Quad - the Quadrilateral Security Dialogue comprising the United States, India, Japan and Australia in Melbourne on Friday.

-''We hope that the US and relevant countries can get a clear picture of the situation, feel relaxed, abandon the Cold War mentality, stop driving wedges between regional countries and contribute to regional peace, stability and prosperity,” he said.
+''We hope the US and other countries concerned will grasp the trend of the times, adopt a proper mindset and discard the Cold War mentality,” he said.

+''They should contribute more to regional peace, stability and prosperity instead of putting a strain on the relations between regional countries,” he said.

 External Affairs Minister S Jaishankar will participate in the fourth Quad foreign ministers' meeting on February 11 in Melbourne along with his counterparts from Australia, Japan and the US.